Anya-gh/library-viable-data/README.md

 - Tailwind
 - Framer motion

+Of all of these it's likely Tailwind that will cause the issue, so that might need to be installed separately; you'll just need to run `npm install -D tailwindcss postcss autoprefixer` if this is the case.

 ### Browser

 Firefox has certain issues with accessing resources locally, due to a CORS setting.
 It seems like this can happen for a number of reasons; if it does, please try another browser.